adelowo/portfolio/_posts/2017-02-19-switching-to-elementaryos.md

 The installation was pretty smooth, fast and painless but i think i'd have to ___give props___ to the Ubuntu guys rather than the Elementary team since it uses the same installer <sup>0</sup>.

 While the installation was frictionless, i did run into one ugly issue with my Wifi.
-It seemed to be disconnecting all of the time. ___It just wouldn't stay connected to the network for anything longer than 30 minutes___ and i had to keep on hitting `sudo ethernet reconfigure`.
+It seemed to be disconnecting all of the time. ___It just wouldn't stay connected to the network for anything longer than 30 minutes___ and i had to keep on restarting the wireless service via the command line.
 Thanks to the Elementary community on stackexchange, i was able to get this fixed.

-Again, i'd like to say i don't think this issue is particular to Elementary in any way as i remember running into something similar on __Ubuntu 14.04__ and __Ubuntu 15.10__ (both were clean installs).
+I'd like to say i don't think this issue is particular to Elementary in any way as i remember running into something similar on __Ubuntu 14.04__ and __Ubuntu 15.10__ (both were clean installs).

 ### The Desktop Environment (Pantheon)